-Ms. Huang Sheng (黃盛), aged 48, joined our Group since September 9, 2019 and served as the Group's chief marketing officer.
-She is primarily responsible for the Group's development of brand marketing strategy, membership operation, digital and intelligent retailing, channel development, and direct sale business management for JNBY brand, CROQUIS (速寫) brand and LESS brand, as well as the business and operation management of overseas business division.
+Ms. Huang Sheng (黃盛), aged 47, joined our Group since September 9, 2019 and served as the Group's chief marketing officer.
+She is primarily responsible for the development of brand marketing strategy, membership operation of our Group, digital retailing, channel development, and direct sale business management for JNBY brand, CROQUIS [速寫] brand and LESS brand.